ManishaArugula/Marketing-Campaign-Performance-A-B-Testing-Analysis/README.md

 ## Strategic Interpretation

-1.Campaign strategy and offer structure are the dominant drivers of revenue efficiency.
+1. Campaign performance

-2.Channel choice determines scalability of that efficiency.
+The performance of the Discount Offer campaign reveals the highest ROAS, especially for the Paid Social channel, implying high revenue generation capacity, thus ensuring that the campaign can be scaled up safely.
+The performance of the campaigns seems consistent across platforms, devices, and regions, implying that these factors have minimal impact on the overall efficiency of the campaigns.

-3.Execution-level levers (platform, placement, device) provide incremental optimisation rather than step-change improvements.
+2. A/B testing results

-4.Not all experiments yield winners; validating outcomes statistically is critical to avoid false optimisation.
+The A/B test for the variations of the ads reveals that there is no significant difference in the conversion rates, implying that the new version of the ad is not significantly better than the existing one, and therefore, optimization efforts can be focused elsewhere.

 <img width="1000" height="900" alt="powerbi2" src="https://github.com/user-attachments/assets/1d89fa5b-11ea-4bbf-81ad-2dca6e52dd2e" />

 ## Conclusion

-This project demonstrates an end-to-end growth analytics workflow: defining business problems, selecting appropriate KPIs, validating and analysing data, diagnosing performance across scale and efficiency, testing hypotheses rigorously, and communicating insights with appropriate caution.
+This project demonstrates an end-to-end growth analytics workflow: defining business problems, selecting appropriate KPIs, validating and analysing data, evaluating performance across scale and efficiency, testing hypotheses rigorously, and communicating insights with appropriate caution.